HL7/fhir-us-ph-library/input/pagecontent/StructureDefinition-us-ph-pregnancy-status-observation-intro.md

 Use the effectiveDateTime to record the date that the pregnancy status was observed and to record the date on which the pregnancy status determination was made, use the date-determined-extension.

+It is based on the [US Core Observation Pregnancy Status Profile]({{site.data.fhir.ver.hl7fhiruscore}}/StructureDefinition-us-core-observation-pregnancystatus.html) profile and further constrains it as follows:
+* sets the Observation.subject to [US Public Health Patient](StructureDefinition-us-ph-patient.html)
+* adds the [US Public Health Date Determined Extension](StructureDefinition-us-ph-date-determined-extension.html) in several places to record different determination dates
+* constrains Observation.method
+* constrains Observation.component to record
+    * Estimated Gestataional Age and Method
+    * Estimated Date of Delivery and Method

 ### Represented USCDI+ Data Elements

 <table border="1">